sandeepsharma99/python_hitesh_chaudhary/python_notes.md

 ### object  : object is the real instanc of that blueprint/template
 - To create an object we simply call class like function, and pass the argument require by `__init__()`

-# Q Map ,filter ,reduce
+# Q: Map ,filter ,reduce
 - map: Applies a function to every item in an iterable. return a map object (an iterator), to see result you must convert explicitly into list(filter(func,iterable)).
 - filter: used to extrat element from an iterable based on specific condition. it applies a testing function to each element and keep only those for which the function return true
 - reduce: Applies a function to the items of an iterable and accumulate/combine it to a single value.

-# Q Ways to join concatenate string
+# Q: Ways to join concatenate string
 ans : using `+` operator , "".join() method & f-strings method f"{str1}{str2}"

-# Q What is virtual enviroment ?
+# Q: What is virtual enviroment ?
 ans : A virtual environment is an **`isolated`** Python environment that allows you to manage dependencies for each project separately
 To create virtual enviroment `python -m venv venv` and to activate `venv\Scripts\activate`
 - Prevents package/version conflicts in project